Roderick McDavis: Academic career

-Professional Achievements
+Professional achievements

 In 1995, McDavis was named Person of the Year in Education by The Gainesville Sun.
 He also received the Post-Secondary Outstanding Educator Award from the North Central Florida Chapter of Phi Delta Kappa in 1996.
 McDavis was the recipient of the 1997 Black Achiever's Award in Education from the Florida Conference of Black State Legislators.
 In 2007, McDavis was one of only six president and CEO-level leaders in the state to be recognized with a Leadership Ohio Award of Excellence.

 Upon becoming president of Ohio University in 2004, one of the first major initiatives he led was the development of a strategic planning process.
 That process led to the creation and implementation of Vision OHIO, the university's first comprehensive strategic plan.
 McDavis and his wife, Deborah, helped launch two key Ohio University scholarship initiatives — the Urban Scholars and Appalachian Scholars programs.
 The two programs were created to support one of McDavis's primary goals, which is to increase the diversity of the student population and enhance opportunities for high-achieving students who may not otherwise have an opportunity to get a college education.
 The Urban Scholars Program was established in 2004 and the Appalachian Scholars Program was established in 2005.
 These programs provide academically gifted students from disproportionately represented backgrounds with full-tuition scholarships as well as support for textbooks and professional development opportunities.
-The Urban Scholars Program focuses on students from major metropolitan areas, while the Appalachian Scholars Program selects students from 29 Appalachian counties in Ohio.
+The Urban Scholars Program focuses on students from major metropolitan areas, while the Appalachian Scholars Program selects students from twenty-nine Appalachian counties in Ohio.

-McDavis was instrumental in the creation and growth of the LINKS Scholarship Program, which was aimed at diversifying the student body of the university by providing assistance to non-white students, regardless of whether or not they met basic admission standards for acceptance and enrollment as students.
-When confronted by the student council with reports that qualified applicants had been passed over for sub-standard students based solely on race, McDavis made no apologies, and was subsequently barred from attending student council proceedings.
-His house and car were repeatedly vandalized by offended students, who were met with legal penalties while he continued the biased practices included in the program.

 On October 28, 2008, McDavis created another important initiative to support increasing diversity.
 The Interlink Alliance, an educational partnership, was formed with nine member institutions, including Ohio University and eight historically black colleges and universities.
 In addition to Ohio University, members of the Interlink Alliance include Spelman College in Atlanta; Hampton University in Hampton, Va.; Wilberforce University and Central State University in Wilberforce, Ohio; Johnson C. Smith University in Charlotte, N.C.; North Carolina Central University in Durham, N.C.; South Carolina State University in Orangeburg, S.C.; and Virginia State University in Petersburg, Va.

-As of March 2009, the McDavises had contributed $82,400 in support of Ohio University programs and initiatives.